Trochenbrod

-The original settlement inhabited entirely by Jews, was named after Sophie, a Württemberg princess (1759–1828) married to the Tsar of Russia Paul I (hence Sofievka or Zofiówka).
-She donated a parcel of land for the Jewish settlement in the Russian Partition after the conquest of the Polish–Lithuanian Commonwealth (see new Pale of Settlement district).
+The original settlement, inhabited entirely by Jews, was named after Sophie, Empress consort of Russia (1759–1828) married to the Russian Emperor Paul I. She donated a parcel of land for the Jewish settlement in the Russian Partition of the former Polish–Lithuanian Commonwealth (forming part of the new Pale of Settlement district).

 History

 Sofievka (Trochenbrod) was founded in 1835, after the November Uprising, initially as a farming colony for the dispossessed Jews, and with time developed into a small town.
 The population grew from around 1,200 inhabitants (235 families) in 1889, to 1,580 in 1897 according to Jewish archives.
 In the Second Polish Republic, the number of inhabitants reached 4,000.
 The name Trochenbrod in Yiddish stands for "Dry Bread" or "Bread without Butter" (Trockenbrot).

-Towards the end of World War I, Trochymbrid briefly became a part of the Western Ukrainian National Republic and subsequently the Ukrainian National Peoples Republic after unification on January 22, 1919.
+Towards the end of World War I, Trochenbrod briefly became a part of the West Ukrainian People's Republic and subsequently the Ukrainian People's Republic after unification on January 22, 1919.
 However, during the Polish–Soviet War, the forces of the re-emerging sovereign Poland and the Red Army fought over the town.
-It was ceded to Poland in the Peace of Riga signed with Vladimir Lenin, and it became part of the Wołyń Voivodeship in the Kresy Borderlands.
+It was ceded to Poland in the Peace of Riga, and it became part of the Wołyń Voivodeship in the Kresy Borderlands.
 Most of the population were engaged in agriculture, dairy farming and tanning.

-There were seven synagogues in Trochenbrod, including three big ones.
-In 1939, the town, along with the rest of Kresy, was invaded by the Soviet Union (see Molotov–Ribbentrop Pact).
+There were seven synagogues in Trochenbrod, including three large ones.
+In 1939, the town, along with the rest of Kresy, was invaded by the Soviet Union.
 The rabbi at that time was Rabbi Gershon Weissmann.
 The Communists exiled him to Siberia after accusing him of being involved in underground salt trading.